Saturday, February 16, 2013

 (8) Furthermore, the current evidence of punctuated equilibrium is

-of an impoverished fossil record, but is a very real
+not a mere artifact of an impoverished fossil record, but is a very real

 phenomenon predicted by the Theory of Evolution.
 If accepted,